rayhall88/BookVoice/README.md

     *   **Single Chapter:** Save the current chapter as an MP3 file, with the chapter name suggested.
     *   **Full Book:** Export each chapter as an independent MP3 file, organized in a folder named after the book (e.g., `001_Chapter_1.mp3`, `002_Chapter_2.mp3`...).
 *   **Image Viewer:** If a chapter contains illustrations, a button will appear to open a viewer and browse through them.
 *   **Fully Offline (for reading and basic narration):** Once the book is loaded, you can read or use the system TTS without an internet connection.
-MP3 export requires `ffmpeg`.
+MP3 export requires [ffmpeg](https://www.ffmpeg.org).

 ---